Robert Trump, brother of President Trump, dead at 71

 The president had traveled to New York on Friday to visit his ailing brother.
 A senior administration official had said the president “has a very good relationship with his brother and his brother is very special to him.”

-Robert had reportedly spent more than a week in the intensive care unit at Mt.
+Robert, who died just 11 days before what would have been his 72nd birthday, had reportedly spent more than a week in the intensive care unit at Mt.
 Sinai Hospital in New York City earlier this summer.

 Robert Trump is the president’s youngest brother and the youngest of the five Trump siblings: Maryanne Trump Barry, 83, a retired federal judge; Fred Trump Jr., who died in 1981 at the age of 43; Donald, 74, who is in the middle; Elizabeth Trump Grau, 78, a retired bank executive, and then Robert.